silverstripe/developer-docs/en/06_Project_Governance/03_Maintainer_Guidelines.md

 ### Core Committers

-The people looking after the Silverstripe Core modules.
+The people looking after the SilverStripe Core modules.
 See the details on the [Core Committers](./core_committers) page.